The-going/evlproject/content/core/build-steps.md

 | ---     |     ---
 | all     |     generate all binaries (library, utilities and tests)
 | clean   |     remove the build files
-| install |     do all, copying the generated binaries to $DESTDIR in the process
+| install |     do all, copying the generated system binaries to $DESTDIR in the process
+| install_all | install, copying all the generated binaries including the tidbits

 #### Cross-compiling EVL